Being self-employed is great; you make your own hours and are your own boss.

 What is a no doc mortgage loan?

 No doc mortgage loans are another type of loan that has disappeared.
 No-doc loans are now illegal because they violate laws stating that lenders must document and verify a borrower’s ability to make the mortgage payments.

 Hard money loans are typically for investment properties.
 A hard money lender will lend up to 70% of the after repaired value of a property.
-Hard money loans come with an interest only repayment term and have high interest rates in the neighborhood of 9%-14%.
-Hard money loans are not recommended for an owner occupied borrower.
+Hard money loans come with interest-only repayment terms and have high-interest rates in the neighborhood of 9%-14%.
+Hard money loans are not recommended for an owner-occupied borrower.

 Do mortgage companies verify tax returns with the IRS?

 Yes.
 Mortgage lenders always verify tax returns by requesting a tax return transcript from the IRS before funding it.

 What are portfolio loans?

 A portfolio mortgage loan is a mortgage that is funded and services by the same lender.
 Typically a lender funds a loan then sells the mortgage to a third party such as Fannie Mae or Freddie Mac.
 A portfolio loan is held onto by the issuing lender and becomes a part of their investment portfolio.

 Do I need a special mortgage if I’m self-employed?

 Not necessarily.
 FHA, VA, USDA, 203k, Conventional and Jumbo loans are all available to self-employed borrowers as long as you meet the requirements.